Rania345/Fix_My_Code_Challenge/README.md

 # Fix my code
 Fix my code is a new type of project, where you jump into an existing code base and fix it!

-## Requirements
-### General
-- Allowed editors: `vi`, `vim`, `emacs`
-- All your files will be compiled on Ubuntu 20.04 LTS
-- All your files should end with a new line
-- A `README.md` file, at the root of the folder of the project is mandatory